 Swim BC Invoice Payment Options

 Swim BC offers three options for payment of registration or Post Meet invoices.
-Payment for invoices are due within 30 days of their creation.
-Swim BC will reach out to any clubs who have overdue invoices.
-If you have questions with regards to an invoice or payment, please reach out Jocelyn Westfall.
+Payment for invoices is due within 30 days of their creation.
+Swim BC will reach out to any clubs that have overdue invoices.
+If you have questions with regards to an invoice or payment, please reach out Sam Thoms.

 Payment options include:

 - Interac Email Money Transfer: eTransfers can be sent to Swim BC as payment for invoices.
 Please send etransfers to email@example.com.
 This email is set up for auto-deposit, and a security question shouldn’t be needed.
 Please include your invoice number in the comments of your eTransfer to assure that payment is applied without delay.